gagbo/emergence/specs/README.rst

 User needs
 ==========

-- A user can run emergence from the command line
+- User can run emergence from the command line
-  - A user can set a count of Agents to populate the World
+  * User can set a count of Agents to populate the World

+- User can interact with the simulation through menus
+  * User can do what they want at the moment they want
+    + Triggering a menu pauses the simulation
+    + Finishing the menu continues the simulation

+  * User can pause/continue/restart simulation through menu

+  * User can add Entity through menu

+- User can interact with the simultion through the viewing panel
+  * User can do what they want at the moment they want
+    + Triggering a menu pauses the simulation
+    + Finishing the menu continues the simulation

+  * User can do everything that's possible through menu via clicking on the map
+    + All actions that need a position have default fields to the position of the click
+    + All actions that need an Entity have default fields to one of the entity under cursor

 World specifications
 ====================